joceluss/joceluss.github.io/mkdocs-material/docs/browser-support.md

----
-template: overrides/main.html
----

 # Browser support

-Material for MkDocs goes at great lengths to support the largest possible range of browsers while retaining the simplemost possibilities for customization via modern CSS features like [custom properties] and [mask images].
+Material for MkDocs goes at great lengths to support the largest possible range of browsers while retaining the simplest possibilities for customization via modern CSS features like [custom properties] and [mask images].

   [custom properties]: https://caniuse.com/css-variables